 Just as social networks thrive on personal recommendations, so too do businesses.
 Customer testimonials lend legitimacy to your website, and can also help by letting other people talk about your strengths so that you don’t have to.

 Extra credit if you can include photos—either of the people saying nice things about you, or of your product in action.
-According to B2B marketing company Pardot, “one of the most persuasive pieces of content that a consumer will view is a testimonial or a review by a another product user.”
-If you're new to customer testimonials, check out Jimdo U.S. CEO Stephen Belomy's tips for getting started.
+According to B2B marketing company Pardot, “one of the most persuasive pieces of content that a consumer will view is a testimonial or a review by an another product user.”

 7. Social Media